The Familiar Dark by Amy Engel (Dutton)

 Dear Mr. Hemingway,

-Ok... this past year, I have really been craving books that offer me a thrill, a few chills and a suspenseful mystery to be solved.
+Ok…this past year, I have really been craving books that offer me a thrill, a few chills, and a suspenseful mystery to be solved.
 When I was offered up an early look at Amy Engel’s new murder mystery, The Familiar Dark, I gobbled it right up.
-I went into this book predicting murder, investigations, ever changing suspects and some twists and turns along the way.
+I went into this book predicting murder, investigations, ever-changing suspects, and some twists and turns along the way.
 While my predictions were on par, I was pleasantly surprised by how much more this book had to offer.
-Playing out more as a small town drama with a side dish of murder, The Familiar Dark is perfect for crime mystery and drama lovers alike.
+Playing out more like a small-town drama with a side dish of murder, The Familiar Dark is perfect for crime mystery and drama lovers alike.
 Let’s see why….

-Eve, a single mom, was born and raised in the small town of Barron Springs, Missouri, where poverty and vengeance is the driving force in this ever so bleak town.
-While working her shift at the local diner, Eve is interrupted by her police officer brother with news that her twelve year old daughter and her best friend were found murdered on the town playground.
+Eve, a single mom, was born and raised in the small town of Barron Springs, Missouri, where poverty and vengeance are the driving force in this ever so bleak town.
+While working her shift at the local diner, Eve is interrupted by her police officer brother with news that her twelve-year-old daughter and her best friend were found murdered on the town playground.
 Life for Eve is put on hold until she finds out who did this to her only child.
 While the town police (including her brother Cal) investigate these murders, Eve takes it upon herself to dig around her crumbling town for some answers.
-It’s seeing her drug ladened mother and revisiting her abusive past that help put the pieces of this mysterious puzzle together.
+It’s seeing her drug-ladened mother and revisiting her abusive past that helps put the pieces of this mysterious puzzle together.

 Happy Reading My Friends!

 Support your local bookstore during this unbelievable time!
 So many local bookstores are still delivering and/or have the curbside pick up.
 Choose your personal store and make it happen.
 Click on the book pic below to get started on purchasing a copy of The Familiar Dark by Amy Engel.